Frequently Asked Questions

 Often asked, and our reply is roughly 95% of our guests get to pet a Gray Whale on all of our trips lasting two or more days.
 Some guests are too busy taking photos though otherwise we might have 99%.

 Yes, whale watching hours are normally 8:00 am till 5:30 pm and there is only one area at the mouth of the lagoon that we allow boats and whale watching.
-The entire back and middle lagoon is off limits and a sanctuary for the whales and also an area where mothers give birth.
+The entire back and middle lagoon is off limits and those areas are a sanctuary for the whales and it is also where mothers give birth.

 We spend approximately one hour and thirty minutes in the whale watching area on each trip, making the total boat ride from two hours to two and a half hours total time.
 We make two trips daily to the whale watching area and our time within the whale watching area is regulated by the Biosphere regulations.